malisas/misc/g2p_documentation_draft.md

 [Responses](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L130) of matching data are returned as a list of  [FeaturePhenotypeAssociation](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotype.avdl#L132)s.

 ## Data Model
+The [SearchFeaturesRequest](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102) record maps to the body of `POST /genotypephenotype/search` as JSON.
+[SearchFeaturesResponse](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L130) is the response from `POST /genotypephenotype/search`, expressed as JSON.

 As shown below, the SearchFeaturesRequest and SearchFeaturesResponse records each have their own data structures, but they rely on many of the same types (see the 3rd table for shared data-types).
 Many types rely heavily on the concept of an [OntologyTerm](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/ontologies.avdl#L10) (see end of document for discussion on usage of OntologyTerms).

 Due to the flexibility of the data model, users have a number of options for specifying each query term.
 For instance, a feature can be defined as either a string, an external identifier, an ontology identifier, or as a 'feature entity'.

-The [SearchFeaturesRequest](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102) record maps to the body of `POST /genotypephenotype/search` as JSON.
 The SearchFeaturesRequest record has the following data structure (super-fields listed first):

 | Item  | Allowed Types/Sub-field Types | Description/Example?? |